-- First Regime: relating to the offering and admission on a regulated market of securities subject to European harmonisation under the Prospectus Directive (Part II of the Prospectus Law with a full prospectus regime). - Second Regime: relating to securities that are not encompassed by the Prospectus Directive and addressing two types of operations (Part III of the Prospectus Law with a simplified prospectus regime): - their public offering in Luxembourg; and - their admission to a Luxembourg regulated market. - Third Regime: relating to the admission of securities to trading on markets not listed as a regulated market by the European Commission (Part IV of the Prospectus Law).
+- First Regime: relating to the offering and admission on a regulated market of securities subject to European harmonisation under the 2010 Prospectus Directive (Part II of the Prospectus Law with a full prospectus regime). - Second Regime: relating to securities that are not encompassed by the 2010 Prospectus Directive and addressing two types of operations (Part III of the Prospectus Law with a simplified prospectus regime): - their public offering in the Grand-Duchy of Luxembourg (Luxembourg); and - their admission to a Luxembourg regulated market. - Third Regime: relating to the admission of securities to trading on markets not listed as a regulated market by the European Commission (Part IV of the Prospectus Law).
 At present, there is only one such regulated market in Luxembourg: the Euro Multilateral Trading Facility (MTF) market.